- Our Work

 Through our Great Southern Seascapes program, we’re working to repair these coastal habitats and restore their critical natural services.
 We’re partnering with all levels of government, recreational fishers, oyster growers, local communities and corporations to get the job done.

-The result: we’re restoring lost shellfish reefs from Victoria to WA, mapping the ocean’s wealth, recycling seashells and providing people all over the world a chance to view our marine habitats via the web.
+The result: we’re restoring lost shellfish reefs from Victoria to WA, mapping the ocean’s wealth, recycling seashells and providing people all over the world a chance to view our marine habitats through our Reef Cam.

 That’s marine conservation for people and for nature.